Oakland County, MI

 Are there complications from measles?

-Encephalitis (inflammation of the brain) is an uncommon, but serious complication of measles that can cause permanent brain damage or death.
+- Encephalitis (inflammation of the brain) is an uncommon, but serious complication that can cause permanent brain damage or death.

 How can I protect myself from measles?